 Our reading champions programme support pupils to develop their reading skills further, whether this is a pupil lacking confidence or a confident pupil needing to practise rehearsal and extend their comprehension skills.
 As part of the reading champions programme, children will have an opportunity to discuss and explore unknown vocabulary, group read, read for pleasure, discuss favourite books and authors, and practise and rehearse reading skills.

-Each class in Year R 2 to Year 6 have a selection of high-quality texts across different genres appropriate to their age range.
+Each class in Years 2 to Year 6 have a selection of high-quality texts across different genres appropriate to their age range.
 Throughout the year, children ‘must read’ a range of books from differing categories, such as classics or poetry.
 This ensure that children are exposed to a wide range of high-quality texts as well as allowing them to become discerning readers.
 The 'Must Read' list enables each child to understand their own preferences whilst preventing them from limiting their reading choices.
 Our ‘Must Reads’ selection also supports our vocabulary development programme, which is crucial for pupils to be exposed to rich vocabulary, enhancing both their written and spoken English.

 Reading at Home